NEW YOUTH JUSTICE STATISTICS: why it matters when 42% of children sentenced have no recorded ethnicity READ NOW

-What is our Employability project all about?
+What is our Employability programme?

 • Support into degree-level jobs on graduation

-• Specialist training programmes to get job-ready
+• Specialist training, placements, work experience to be job-ready

 • Linking with a network of employers looking to recruit